-A recent order from a mining company for more U-Tred anti-slip stairnosings got me thinking.
+A recent order from a mining company for more U-Tred anti slip stair treads / stairnosings got me thinking.
 Where were these U-Treds going to be used, I wondered?
 I checked with the customer and was not surprised to find out that they were used in a coal preparation plant as a replacement for bull nosings

 A coal preparation plant (CPP) — also called a coal handling and preparation plant (CHPP), coal handling plant, prep plant, tipple or wash plant is a facility that washes and separates coal from soil and rock.
 The plant crushes these into graded-sized chunks, stockpiles, grades and prepared it for transport to market.
 These facilities also tend to take responsibility for loading coal into rail cars, barges, or ships.

 And, in Australia, coal is a big export earner.
 Primarily in Queensland, New South Wales and Victoria.
 So, as you can imagine we have quite a number of CHPPs using Non Slip Stair Treads in the coal mining facilities in these states and others.

 Back to coal plants.
 We note that the more of this waste material that can be removed from coal, the lower its total ash content, the greater its market value.
 And, consequently, the lower its transportation costs, because of the smaller volume/weight.
 Hence, we see the importance of coal prep plants in this industry.

 And the common factor of coal prep plants is the use of water to wash coal.
 Wet areas are commonly found around the plant where non slip stair treads are needed.

 Now, let’s look into non slip stair nosings.
 Traditionally, conventional anti slip stair nosings and bull nosings that have been used are made from a variety of metal including including Aluminium, Stainless Steel and Galvanized steel – as these been the only products available to install anti slip on the edge of wet steps.

 So, let us consider some fact’s that work against using conventional stair nosings: